 A bit about us and our family.

 We have been married since 1984 raised four boys and two girls (Dan, Ben, Jon, Isaac, Bethany, and Brianna).
 We have two grandchildren (Keaton and Sawyer).
-We raised our large family in this Camas home before converting the lower level to an adult family home then three years later obtaining a duplex address in order to have the second adult family home licensed on the main level.
+We raised our large family in this Camas home before converting the lower level to an adult family home in 2012 then three years later 2015 we obtained a duplex address in order to have the second adult family home licensed on the main level.
 Since adding the second adult family home we moved off-site.

 How and why we got into elder care.